 Seacliff House is a brand new luxury home located directly opposite the golden sandy beach at Enniscrone and just a couple of minutes’ walk from a great selection of pubs and restaurants.
 It offers unrivalled views over the beach and everything you might need to enjoy your family break in this seaside town.

 Seacliff is a large house with 5 bedrooms spread over 3 floors.
-The main living areas are all set on the first floor so as to take full advantage of the views towards the sea.
+The main living areas are all set on the first floor so as to take full advantage of the wonderful sea views.
 Four of the bedrooms are located on the ground floor.
 There are two bedrooms with king size beds which are ensuite and set to the front of the house so offer beautiful sea views.
 The third is a double and although not ensuite, it is located adjacent to the main family bathroom with a bath and shower over it.
 The 4th bedroom has two sets of children’s bunk beds so would be perfect for up to 4 kids to share.

 The utility room is set to the rear of the house and also serves as the most frequently used entrance to the house as there is plenty of private parking in the courtyard to the rear.